 ASSESSMENT TASK TASK TYPE WEIGHTING COURSE LEARNING OUTCOME(S) Research Essay Summative/Formative 50% 1,2,3,4,5,6 Short Essay Summative/Formative 35% 1,2,3,4 Discussion tasks Formative/Summative 15% 1,2,3,4,5

-Assessment Description Weighting Research Essay Essay of ~2500 words covering a topic from the first two-thirds of the course.
+Assessment Description Weighting Research Essay Essay of ~2500 words covering a topic from the latter part of the course.
 Essays will be expected to go beyond prescribed course material and will require further research.
-50% Short Essay Essay of ~1500 words covering a topic from the latter part of the course.
+50% Short Essay Essay of ~1500 words covering a topic from the first part of the course.
 Essays will likely focus on prescribed course material.
 35% Discussion tasks Students providing a short answer (~150 words) to a prior suggested question through an online discussion board, as the basis for in-class discussion.
 Evaluated over the course of the semester.
 Evaluation focussed primarily on participation and development rather than summative achievement.
 15%